 If you decide to take out a store card then you really need to remember to pay of the outstanding balance every month so you are not paying high interest and charges.
 It is easy just to pay the minimum payment every month but you would really need to be careful as the interest is very high on these cards.
 You can take advantage of deals and discounts on store cards but always remember to pay them off to avoid expensive charges.

 If you have store card debt then our qualified debt advisors can help.
 You can email our team or telephone 0800 085 0226.
-If you have Store Card debt you may be applicable for an IVA, Trust Deed Scotland or a Debt Management Plan.
+If you have store card debt you may be applicable for an IVA, Trust Deed or a Debt Management Plan.